Airianna25/PEQG_2026_Pangenome_Salmonid_PAV/README.md

 Further, ensure you are using as high-quality genomes as possible, which are both complete and contigious.

+ ### Analyes performed before this tutorial ###

+Before I searched for PAVs I:

+1. Ran Orthofinder to evaluate OrthoFinder to identify both orthologs and paralogs (https://link.springer.com/article/10.1186/s13059-019-1832-y)

+Before OrthoFinder and PAV analysis, the longest isoform was obtained for each gene.
+This means there is 1 representive protien for each gene in the analysis.
+See this script: SCRIPT HERE for extracting this from your protein files.

+2. Functionally annotated all genomes to understand gene functions

 ### Input data ###

 I have uploaded all the protien files, and assemblies here for use.
 Here are the species (I have one assembly and annotation for each):